F1 focus shifts in Qatar as McLaren, Ferrari and Red Bull fight for lucrative constructors' title | TSN

 Playing the team game

-The contributions of Norris' teammate Oscar Piastri, who won the Qatar sprint race as a rookie last year, has been key to McLaren's hopes.
-Ferrari's Charles Leclerc and Carlos Sainz Jr. have been close on the track — and sometimes too close for comfort — all year.
+The contributions of Piastri, who won the Qatar sprint race as a rookie last year, have been key to McLaren's hopes.
+Ferrari's Leclerc and Sainz have been close on the track — and sometimes too close for comfort — all year.

-Red Bull's Sergio Perez is the only driver at the top three teams without a race win this year, he's eighth in the standings with less than half Verstappen’s points total.
-Qualifying 16th and finishing 10th in Las Vegas was another disappointment.
+Red Bull's Sergio Perez is the only driver at the top three teams without a race win this year and he's eighth in the standings with less than half of Verstappen’s points total.
+Perez was 18th fastest in practice Friday and qualified 16th for the sprint, his latest dismal results.

 Perez, who has faced speculation over his future almost all year, says he's struggled to make the title-winning Red Bull car fit his driving style.

-“I think it’s very difficult for people to understand if they’re not part of the team,” he said Thursday.
-“I think when you are not able to extract 100% out of your car, it’s irrelevant how good your car is, and this is what happened.”
+“It’s very difficult for people to understand if they’re not part of the team,” he said Thursday.
+“When you are not able to extract 100% out of your car, it’s irrelevant how good your car is, and this is what happened.”

 Drivers won't feel the heat